This article originally appeared on VICE US

 Rei Kuromiya looks horrified.
-It's already 15 minutes past the 14-year-old pop star's 10 PM curfew, and she's being held hostage by a large bearded man in a dress.
+It's already 15 minutes past the fourteen-year-old popstar's 10pm curfew, and she's being held hostage by a large bearded man in a dress.
 The age of the man, who calls himself Ladybeard, is harder to determine.
-When asked, Ladybeard insists that he's a five-year-old girl.
+When asked, Ladybeard insists that he's a 5-year-old girl.
 He's also Rei's bandmate in the wildly popular J-pop/metal trio Ladybaby.
 We're shooting the breeze backstage as the bearded "five-year-old," who claims he was a professional wrestler before starting the band, wraps his massive arms around Rei's neck like a python, and announces that it's time for a wrestling lesson.

 "Right!" shouts the man with a maniacal grin, "so you want to take your arm out here around her arm.
 The left hand goes on the right bicep, and the right arm goes round the back of her head.
 That's a sleeper hold!
 You squeeze here to cut the blood flow to the brain.
 She'll fall asleep in no time!"

 Third bandmate Rie Kaneko waits calmly nearby for her turn.
 The 17-year-old is repeatedly pinching her eye like a tuna roll as she squeals the word, "Sushi!"